Japan's human rights issues fared better in 2016 | The Japan Times

 If they do badly, “It’s the foreigners’ fault.”
 As seen when Japan’s men’s rugby team lost in 2011 and the nation’s rugby union criticized coach John Kirwan for using “too many foreign players” (including naturalized former NJ).
 The team was then ethnically cleansed.
 When multiethnic Japanese figure skaters Chris and Cathy Reed underperformed in 2014, Tokyo 2020 Olympics Chair Yoshiro Mori essentially labeled them leftovers, bashing them (mistakenly) as “naturalized citizens” who couldn’t make the U.S. Team.

 But if they do well, they get celebrated.
-Remember October 2015, when the Women’s Rugby team Brave Blossoms scored an upset over South Africa, and their players’ enhanced physical strength was attributed to their multiethnicity?
+Remember October 2015, when Brave Blossoms, the men’s rugby team, scored an upset over South Africa, and their players’ enhanced physical strength was attributed to their multiethnicity?
 Suddenly the fact that many players didn’t “look Japanese” (11 were even born outside Japan) was no problem.

 Same when Japanese athletes did well in Rio last year.
 Prominent performances by multiethnic Japanese, including Mashu Baker (Gold in Judo); members of Japan’s Rugby Sevens (the men’s team came in fourth); other members of Japan’s soccer, basketball and athletics teams; and most prominently, runner Asuka Cambridge (who missed out on Gold only to Usain Bolt) made it clear that hybrid Japanese help Japan in sports.
 If only people would stop putting up the extra hurdle of attributing success or failure to race.